tubic/Nmix/README.md

 - Testing Nmix-Generic

-You can use the following commands to test Nmix-Generic for each nucleotide:
+You can use the following commands to test Nmix-Generic for each subset:

 ```bash
 python test.py -i ./dataset/A/test.csv -o ./generic_test_A.csv